alexispomares/deep-reinforcement-learning/README.md

 ## Motivation

-My motivation here (WIP) is to eventually build a general-purpose Deep Reinforcement Learning (RL) pipeline for algorithms that can learn to play any real-time game from scratch, and ideally **reach top-human or superhuman level using only the raw screen pixels as input**.
+This is a work in progress (WIP) to eventually build a general-purpose Deep Reinforcement Learning (RL) pipeline for algorithms that can learn to play any real-time game from scratch, and ideally **reach top-human or superhuman level using only the raw screen pixels as input**.
 This is a somewhat ambitious goal that will likely not be fulfilled for a few years still, but it's also an important one because it would mean that we have finally have at our disposal a general-purpose AI that can learn tasks with:

 - The same exact input than a human, and...
 - ...a similar amount of training data (rather than many orders of magnitude more, like in traditional RL).